clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-file-upload-api.md

 successful invocation will return the contents of the file in the response body.

-The file will be downloaded automatically in compatible user agents.
-Depending on the architecture of your client application, this may occur automatically, or you may have to examine the response and store its contents using your own application code.
+The files uploaded can be downloaded within C360 within the File Manager UI.

 #### Request